EmiLoKiJu/Portfolio2/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [Portfolio2] <a name="about-project"></a>
-Portfolio2, is My porfolio built with TailwindCSS
+Portfolio2, is My porfolio built with Vite, React-Redux and TailwindCSS

-Link to the live demo [here](https://portfoliotailwindcss.onrender.com/)

 ## 🛠 Built With <a name="built-with"></a>